White noise testing for functional time series via functional quantile autocorrelation: Construction of serial dependence tests

 \section{Construction of serial dependence tests}

-We use the asymptotic results derived in Section~\ref{sectionasymptotics} to construct tests for serial dependence in functional time series based on FQA.
-Throughout, we consider the null hypothesis of strong white noise, that is:

-against general alternatives under which the series exhibits serial dependence at one or more lags.
+We employ the asymptotic results derived in Section~\ref{sectionasymptotics} to develop FQA-based tests for serial dependence in functional time series.
+In practice (see Sections~\ref{sectionsimulations} and~\ref{sectionrealdata}), our aim is to assess the null hypothesis of strong white noise stated in Assumption~\ref{aiid}, namely \(H_0: \{\mathcal{X}_t, t\in\mathbb{Z}\} \text{ is an i.i.d.\ sequence of random elements in } L^2(\mathcal{I})\), against broad alternatives under which the process displays serial dependence at one or more lags.
+In this framework, we clarify the specific forms of the underlying null hypotheses when using the sample FQA and the omnibus statistic for testing.